 How long does Vegan D3 last?

 Each bottle of Vegan D3 contains 60 servings.
-As the recommended dosage is one serving of Vegan D3 per day, a bottle will last you a month.
+As the recommended dosage is one serving of Vegan D3 per day, a bottle will last you two months.

 How long should I consume Vegan D3 and how much?